XRP Ledger Standards

 1. The MPToken or MPTokenIssuance does not exist. (tecOBJECT_NOT_FOUND)

-2. The issuance does not have the lsfMPTCanPrivacy flag set. (tecNO_PERMISSION)
+2. The issuance does not have the lsfMPTCanConfidentialAmount flag set. (tecNO_PERMISSION)

-3. The user's MPToken is missing the sfConfidentialBalanceSpending or sfHolderElGamalPublicKey fields. (tecNO_PERMISSION)
+3. The user's MPToken is missing the sfConfidentialBalanceSpending or sfHolderEncryptionKey fields. (tecNO_PERMISSION)

-4. The issuance has sfAuditorElGamalPublicKey set, but the transaction does not include sfAuditorEncryptedAmount. (tecNO_PERMISSION)
+4. The issuance has sfAuditorEncryptionKey set, but the transaction does not include sfAuditorEncryptedAmount. (tecNO_PERMISSION)

 5. The global sfConfidentialOutstandingAmount is less than the requested MPTAmount. (tecINSUFFICIENT_FUNDS)

-8. The ZKProof fails the Pedersen Linkage check. (tecBAD_PROOF)
+7. The ZKProof fails the compact sigma proof check. (tecBAD_PROOF)

-9. The ZKProof fails the Range Proof. (tecBAD_PROOF)
+8. The ZKProof fails the Bulletproof range proof check. (tecBAD_PROOF)

 10.5.
 State Changes